 The update to a Configuration Manager console only occurs when a console connects to a site and does not have the same extensions installed as are enabled at the site.

-|If you use a Configuration Manager console to connect to a site in a different hierarchy that has a different set of extensions enabled, the console will update to install or remove the applicable extensions based on the that configuration of the new site.|
+If you use a Configuration Manager console to connect to a site in a different hierarchy that has a different set of extensions enabled, the console will update to install or remove the applicable extensions based on the that configuration of the new site.

 Accept the license terms, and then click Yes to start the installation to enable the extension.

-Tip During the installation, the Status for the extension displays Enabling extension.
+During the installation, the Status for the extension displays Enabling extension.
 After the installation is complete, if you refresh the Configuration Manager console, the status updates to display Enabled.

 The time to download and install different extensions varies based on the size of the extension files.
-Additionally, if you manage extensions from a child primary site, the primary site must pass the command to download and install the extensions to the central administration site where the Windows Intune connector is located.
+Additionally, if you manage extensions from a child primary site, the primary site must pass the command to download and install the extensions to the central administration site where the Microsoft Intune connector is located.

 After the installation completes, you will not be able to view the new elements from the extension in the console until the console restarts and installs the console updates for the extension.

 Periodically, an update for an extension that is enabled might be available.
-An update for an enabled extension appears as a new item along with the enabled extension in the Extensions for Windows Intune node in the Configuration Manager console.
+An update for an enabled extension appears as a new item along with the enabled extension in the Extensions for Microsoft Intune node in the Configuration Manager console.
 The updated version of the extension has same name as the enabled extension but with a newer value for Date Released and a status of Available.